-- Whether the teacher has met state credential or license criteria appropriate to the grade level and subject matter in the class. - Whether the teacher serves under an emergency permit or other provisional authorization.

-- The baccalaureate degree, college major, and any other graduate certification or degree held by the teacher. - Whether your student is provided services by a paraprofessional, and if so, that person's qualifications.
+- Whether the teacher has met state credential or license criteria appropriate to the grade level and subject matter in the class. - Whether the teacher serves under an emergency permit or other provisional authorization. - Whether your student is provided services by a paraprofessional, and if so, that person's qualifications.